CoderCo-Learning/coderco-terraform/README.md

    - This assignment expects you to research best practices (e.g., how to set up Vault properly, how to secure WordPress, RDS, create AMIs properly).
    - Do **not** store secrets in Git.
 Use Vault or variable files that aren’t committed.

+3. Documentation is a MUST and HOW TOs.
+Architecture diagrams too.

 ## Tips

 - Use a sandbox AWS environment to spin up your infrastructure.
 If you're using AWS, setup billing.